-- A. General: Refer to Division 1 Section "Submittals" for general requirements for submitting photographs. - B. Prints: Submit 3 prints of each view directly to the Project Manager within 5 days of taking photographs.
-The Project Manager will distribute prints as follows: - 1.
-One print to the Contractor shall be retained in the field office at the project site and available at all times for reference. - 2.
-One print to the Owner as the Owner's permanent record. - 3.
-One print shall be retained in the Architect's files. - C. Extra Prints: When requested by the Architect, the photographer shall submit extra prints of photographs, with distribution directly to designated parties who will pay the costs for the extra prints directly to the photographer. - D. Negatives: Retain the photographic negatives 3 years after date of Substantial Completion.
-During this period, the photographer shall fill orders by the Architect for extra prints.
-Extra prints shall be priced at prevailing local commercial prices.
+- A. General: Refer to Division 1 Section "Submittals" for general requirements for submitting photographs. - B. Prints: Submit CD of photos to General Contractor's Project Manager within 5 days of taking photographs.
+The Project Manager will distribute files as follows: - 1.
+Files shall be retained in the field office at the project site and available at all times for reference. - 2.
+Files sent to Orange County Convention center Project Manager for permanent record. - 3.
+Files sent to Matern Professional Engineering for project files. - D. Copies: Retain the photograph files for 3 years after date of Substantial Completion.